sanjar91/OucHH/README.md

 **Acceptance Criteria:**
 * OucHH mobile app sends an alert to Raspberry Pi when the set alarm goes off *(**In progress**)*
 * Raspberry Pi sends a command to rotate the motor causing the prop hand to rotate and slap the sleep loving college student  *(**Implemented in smaller scale**)*

+#### Progress Details:
+- For the first acceptance criteria I am using the IFTTT to receive the alarm time from OucHH (with use of intent) and send command (alarm time in hours and minutes) to raspberry pi using a webhook.
+- For the second acceptance criteria a small python program will rotate a servo motor connected to raspberry pi from 0 to 180 degrees and back.

 ### User story 2:
 As a **sleep loving college student**, I want to be certain that my new **OucHH alarm clock will stop slapping me when I hit the snooze button on my OucHH mobile app**, so that I **don’t get a black eye**